 These brownies are great for those on low carb, paleo, sugar free, or gluten-free diets.
 Or even just those who want their family to have less sugar really.
 Your kids will love them despite them being sugar-free, and you’ll love knowing that they’re not being pumped full of sugar.

 Each brownie offers 4g protein and 3g of fiber, and only 0.5g sugars.
 The protein and fiber will help you stay fuller longer, all while indulging your sweet tooth.

 Thumbprint cookies are cute!
 These ones are more than just cute, they’re healthy too with oats, banana, raspberry, and chia seeds to boost up nutritional values while minimizing the “my child just ate a dozen cookies” guilt.

 Each serving has only 90 calories and the entire recipe only uses 5 ingredients, plus they’re so easy to make your little ones can help too.

 Plus they’re easy and delicious, that’s a mom win right there.
-Two 1″ cookie dough bites has 9g protein, and just 1g sugar.
+Two 1″ cookie dough bites have 9g protein and just 1g sugar.
 They’re sweet and the protein will help keep your kids full without realizing that they’re eating healthy.

 Though you do have the make it, unless you can find some that suits your needs of course.
 I think they look like an absolutely delicious but much quicker way to make Krispie Treats!

 All you need are pitted dates, peanut butter, roasted peanuts and dark chocolate.
-From there, you’ll have an amazing little snack that are perfectly portable and great for warm or cold days.
+From there, you’ll have an amazing little snack that is perfectly portable and great for warm or cold days.

 These gummies provide niacin, thiamine, riboflavin, vitamins C & B6, on top of iron, magnesium and calcium.
 They’re a perfect little healthy boost while still being a treat your kids will love.